Alexei1999/features-applier/README.md

             ],
           });

-          // return the builder for chaining
+          // Return the builder for chaining
           return builder;
         },
       } as SimpleBuilder;